-- As at 31 December 2014 the total number of inmates within the NSW prison system in full-time custody (including unsentenced inmates) was approximately 10,561, of whom about 24% were held in restricted placement of one form or another.
-Restricted placement occurs either as separation from all other inmates (non association) or some other inmates (limited association).
+- 6.1 Restricted placement occurs either as separation from all other inmates (non association) or some other inmates (limited association).
 Inmates held in restricted placement are so held either as a result of a direction that they be held in segregation, or a direction that they be held in protective custody.
 In the case of segregation this is always as a result of a unilateral decision by the relevant authority, but in the case of protective custody, this may also derive from such a decision or, more likely, as a result of an application made by an inmate.
-The essential purpose of segregation is the protection of other inmates (and sometimes staff), whereas the reason for protective custody is to afford the inmate protection from certain other inmates. - Any inmate the subject of either a segregation direction, or a unilateral decision by the relevant authority in respect of limited or non-association protective custody has the statutory right, after 14 days in such confinement, to seek a review of the decision by lodging an application in writing with the Council. - 6.3 In hearing and determining such applications the Council is not bound by the rules of evidence.
+The essential purpose of segregation is the protection of other inmates (and sometimes staff), whereas the reason for protective custody is to afford the inmate protection from certain other inmates. - 6.2 Any inmate the subject of either a segregation direction, or a unilateral decision by the relevant authority in respect of limited or non-association protective custody has the statutory right, after 14 days in such confinement, to seek a review of the decision by lodging an application in writing with the Council. - 6.3 In hearing and determining such applications the Council is not bound by the rules of evidence.
 It must notify the inmate of the hearing and allow the inmate to appear, with or without a legal representative.
-The Council, in deciding whether to confirm, amend or revoke the relevant decision, must take into account the following matters: - a. whether the decision was made in accordance with the relevant provisions of the Act; - b. whether the decision was reasonable in the circumstances: - c. whether the decision was necessary to secure the safety of the inmate or any other person; - d. the security of, and the preservation of good order and discipline within the correctional centre; and thus whether - e. the interests of the public are served - During the year under review, 61 applications were made to the Council to review segregation/ protective custody decisions in circumstances where an inmate had been confined for a period exceeding 14 days, and 10 of such applications proceeded to a hearing.
-All 10 applications were confirmed by the Council, 5 with a variation to the order.
-Five applications were withdrawn by the inmate and 42 directions revoked by the General Managers of the correctional centres, prior to the hearing.
-Four other applications did not proceed for other reasons.
-Depending on the location of the inmate, the reviews are held either face to face or by means of video conferencing.
+The Council, in deciding whether to confirm, amend or revoke the relevant decision, must take into account the following matters: - a. whether the decision was made in accordance with the relevant provisions of the Act; - b. whether the decision was reasonable in the circumstances; - c. whether the decision was necessary to secure the safety of the inmate or any other person; - d. the security of, and the preservation of good order and discipline within the correctional centre; and thus whether; - e. the interests of the public are served. - 6.4 During the year under review, 41 applications were made to the Council to review segregation/ protective custody decisions in circumstances where an inmate had been confined for a period exceeding 14 days, and 9 of such applications proceeded to a hearing.
+All 9 applications were confirmed by the Council.
+Four applications were withdrawn by the inmate and 26 directions revoked by the General Managers of the correctional centres, prior to the hearing.
+Two other applications did not proceed for other reasons.
+Depending on the location of the inmate, the reviews are held either face to face or via audio-video link.